Argentine commuter train crashes, killing 49 people

 Wednesday's crash is bound to fuel criticism of the country's dilapidated and overcrowded rail services, which are run by private companies with hefty state subsidies and are prone to accidents and delays.

-Argentina's once-extensive rail network was largely dismantled during the privatizations of the 1990s.
+Argentina's once-extensive rail network was largely dismantled during privatizations in the 1990s.

 "This is the responsibility of a company that is known for insufficient maintenance and ... improvisation," said Edgardo Reinoso, a train workers' trade union representative.